My Instagram post turned out to be so long I've also shared it here as a blog post...

 1. Share a photo of a time you felt lonely and nobody knew.

-Now we're more able to meet up safely, there are so many amazing groups to support anyone feeling a little lonely.
+Now that we're more able to meet up safely again, there are so many amazing groups in Cornwall to support anyone feeling a little lonely.
 I'm involved with Quiet Connections who host quiet meet-ups in Cornwall, and I know there are lots of other meet-ups too, either for a coffee/tea or a more structured activity.
+Your Voice and Man Down are both sharing circles for women and men respectively.
+There are also online groups for people who work remotely or are self-employed which I found really helpful.

 This has turned into a very long post, but I wanted to offer some gratitude for my antidotes to loneliness too.
-Sending lots of love out - and a reminder that you're always welcome on our free wellbeing walks (usually Friday at 2pm but follow FB/Eventbrite for exact times and locations.)
+Sending lots of love out - and a reminder that you're always welcome on our free wellbeing walks (usually Friday at 2pm but follow FB/Eventbrite for exact times and locations) and workshops which will be listed online.